kroxylicious/design/proposals/001-ClusterRepresentation.md

+EndpointAssigner - responsibilities

+* provides a bootstrap address and port
+* assigningg brokers to endpoint addresses and listener ports
+* exposes a list of exclusiviely

 for validation, the steward interface exposes a method like EndpointSteward#getExclusiveClaimedPorts().
 This allows XXXX to query all the configured endpoint stewards and check for potential port conflicts.
 The SniRouting steward, will return an empty list, because it doesn't exlusively claim any port.